jornada-im/documentation/docs/jrn_metabase_setup.md

 # JRN Metabase - Setup

 JRN Metabase (`jrn_metabase`) is a PostgreSQL database that can be stored and accessed on either a local or remote host.
 Generally we configure it on a remote host for multi-user access.
 PostgreSQL uses a client/server model, which means that the database server application (`postgres`) runs on the host system and manages the databases and all incoming connections from client applications.
 Users can choose from a number of client applications to connect to a server and database(s), either locally (from the server's host machine), or remotely.
 The standard, commandline client interface to PostgreSQL is `psql`, which can be, or already is, installed on most computers.
-We also use [DBeaver](https://dbeaver.io/download/) as a graphical client for jrn_metabase.
+We also use [DBeaver](https://dbeaver.io/download/) as a graphical client for `jrn_metabase`.
 Links to PostgreSQL and community documentation are on the [Postgres Links page](postgres_links.md).

 ## Host setup